 Program Employment Opportunities

 ITU Control and Automation Ph.D.
-Program graduates are employed in national or international research centers, national or foreign universities and technology centers in relation with the following study subjects.
+Program graduates are employed in national or international research centers, national or foreign universities, and technology centers in relation to the following study subjects.

 • Control and System Theory